The Minnesota Teen Driver’s Licensing Roadmap

 Professional Lessons (6 Hours): Your teen completes three 2-hour sessions with a Guardian instructor.
 We will celebrate their progress and monitor areas needing growth.

 Supervised Practice (50 Hours): Parents, this is your time!
 You must log 50 hours of practice (15 at night).
+This is reduced to 40 hours if a parent completes the state-approved Parent Awareness Class

 Get Your "White Card": After finishing all 6 hours of professional lessons, Guardian issues the White Card (Certificate of Completion).
 You cannot take the Road Test without this.